-Note that the type is abstract.
-Any realization of an information type in a data product has to be derived from this type.

 Feature objects

 Feature objects are abstractions of real world phenomena.
 This schema defines the abstract base type for any feature type.
-The type Feature is derived from Object and adds a sequence of spatial relations and a geometric primitive attribute to the properties from the base class.
-All feature types in a product specification will be derived from this type.
-They can carry additional elements for feature attributes, feature associations or information associations.
+The type Feature is derived from Object and adds a sequence of spatial relations and a geometric primitive attribute to the properties from the base class, as well as optional associations to information and / or other features.

+When an association is present, the code of an information association or feature association defined in the feature catalogue should be used as the element name in place of associatedInformation or associatedFeature respectively - see Annex A for more information.